Soulside Journey (1991)

 place, with the slow Doom riffs and wailing lead guitar screaming out from the shadows.
 As the song moves forward, the pace

 picks up a bit, but never really becomes fast, until very late.
 The riffs have sort of a sombre tone and Nocturno Culto's

 voice has a grim snarl that seems more and more disgusted with this world, taking on a rather morbid feeling at certain points.

 There are brief tremolo passages that lead to more solos, which makes one wonder what could have been if the band had embraced

 the use of solos years earlier.
 This song is rather lengthy, clocking in around eight and a half minutes, though it could

 have been shortened a bit.

-extends past the thirteen-minute mark.
-The riffing is far more intense and dark than on his other two songs, making this one
+that extends past the thirteen-minute mark.
+The riffing is far more intense and dark than on his other two songs, making this

-fit in with Nocturno Culto's tracks a little better.
-This was the first song that many of us heard from this record and it
+one fit in with Nocturno Culto's tracks a little better.
+This was the first song that many of us heard from this record and

 glory, mixed in with some of the prerequisite Celtic Frost influence.
 This includes some eerie moaning in the distance, giving